Comparison with markdownlint¶

 Automatic Discovery:

-rumdl automatically discovers and loads markdownlint config files:
+rumdl automatically discovers and loads both markdownlint and markdownlint-cli2 config files:

 Conversion Tool: